Fine-tune the pretrained ATST model for sound event detection: Introduction

 The pretrained self-supervised learning (SelfSL) models are introduced to the recent SED systems.
-The SelfSL models learn from large-scale million-ware datasets, and usually equip network architectures being able to learn global spectral patterns, such as the self-attention mechanism \cite{vaswani2017attention}.
+The SelfSL models learn from large-scale million-ware datasets, and are usually based on network architectures with global feature extraction capacity, such as the self-attention mechanism \cite{vaswani2017attention}.
 In the baseline system of DCASE2023 challenge task 4, the pretrained self-supervised BEATs model \cite{Chen2023BEATs} is integrated with a CRNN (convolutional recurrent neural network) for SED, and is regarded as an extra feature extractor.
-The BEATs features compensate the global spectral patterns for the CRNN-based SED systems, and make the feature more discriminative for SED.
+The BEATs features provide the global spectral patterns for the CRNN-based SED systems, and make the feature more discriminative for SED.
 With the help of BEATs features, the baseline system obtains an approximately 50\% relative improvement on the polyphonic sound detection scores (PSDSs) \cite{ebbers2022psds}, comparing with the previous CRNN baseline model.
 Such training paradigm becomes the fundament of top-ranked systems in the challenge \cite{Zhang2023MFD, Kim2023FDYLKA}.
 However, the pretrained SelfSL models are frozen in the baseline system and most of the challenge submissions.
-Fine-tuning the pretrained SelfSL models using the (labelled) data of down-stream tasks is a regular way of leveraging pretrained models \cite{li2022atst, Chen2023BEATs, li2023self}.
-This approach normally leads to improved performance compared to using the frozen pretrained models, as it allows for fine-tuning the model parameters to better suit the specific down-stream tasks.
+Fine-tuning the pretrained SelfSL models using the (labelled) data of downstream tasks is a regular way of leveraging pretrained models \cite{li2022atst, Chen2023BEATs, li2023self}.
+This approach normally leads to improved performance compared to using the frozen pretrained models, as it allows for fine-tuning the model parameters to better suit the specific downstream tasks.
 However, the fine-tuning of pretrained models in the SED systems has been rarely studied.